davidb2/davidb2.github.io-old/_reviews/books.md

         requirement, which Harris argues is inconsistent.
-        furthermore, some strands of compatibilism either mistake phenomenology for ontology or try to solely talk about free will only in terms of how it impacts moral responsibility, and hence misleading. in fact, it is argued by Harris that a lack of free will is compatible with moral responsibility: "If we could incarcerate earthquakes and hurricanes for their crimes, we would build prisons for them as well. ...
+        furthermore, some strands of compatibilism either mistake phenomenology for ontology or try to solely talk about free will only in terms of how it impacts moral responsibility, and hence is misleading. in fact, it is argued by Harris that a lack of free will is compatible with moral responsibility: "If we could incarcerate earthquakes and hurricanes for their crimes, we would build prisons for them as well. ...